craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 : Whether the `--set` attribute should only be set if it doesn’t have a value.

+--if-invalid
+: Whether the `--set` attribute should only be set if the current value doesn’t validate.

 <h3 id="resave-assets">
     <a href="#resave-assets" class="header-anchor">#</a>